 On learning of Alfred’s actions the Vikings abandoned their boats on the river Lea and marched overland to Bridgenorth on the river Severn where they built a new fort.

 A daughter was born to Ecgwynn and Edward.
-Her name is not known.
+She may have been named Edith.